Our People | Ngā Tāngata

 Our Researchers

-Our team of research specialists draws from a wide pool of national and international institutions with experience in theoretical and applied social research and qualitative and quantitative research methodologies.
-It includes a diverse range of applied practitioners with experience in community projects and collaborations and we embrace postgraduates and early career researchers.
+Our team of research specialists drews from a wide pool of national and international institutions with experience in theoretical and applied social research and qualitative and quantitative research methodologies.
+It included a diverse range of applied practitioners with experience in community projects and collaborations and we embraced postgraduates and early career researchers.